-Pirelli Tire LLC [Pirelli Tire North America ("PTNA")], 100 Pirelli Drive, PO Box 700, Rome, GA 30161-7000, warrants to the original purchaser that all Pirelli brand or PTNA private brand Original Equipment and Replacement Passenger and Light Truck radial tires with a complete D.O.T. identification number and branded Pirelli or a PTNA private brand, which are supplied by PTNA, either directly or through an authorized Pirelli Dealer, and which are mounted on passenger cars, vans and light trucks within the U.S.A. and Canada will be free from defects in workmanship and materials.
+Pirelli Tire LLC (Pirelli), 100 Pirelli Drive, Rome, GA 30161, warrants to the original purchaser that all Pirelli Original Equipment and Replacement Passenger and Light Truck radial tires with a complete D.O.T. identification number and branded Pirelli, which are supplied by Pirelli, either directly or through an authorized Dealer, and which are mounted on passenger cars, vans and light trucks within the U.S.A. and Canada will be free from anomalies in workmanship and materials.
 The Pirelli Original Equipment & Replacement Limited Warranty is subject to periodic revision.

-If further assistance or information is needed, please contact:
+If further assistance or information is needed regarding Pirelli tires please contact:

 Consumer Affairs Group